Lead service line: Regulations

-World Health Organization (WHO) published the first edition of Guidelines for Drinking-water Quality (GDWQ) in 1984 to replace the 1970 European Standards for Drinking-Water and 1971 International Standards for Drinking-Water.
-The publication recommended the limits of contaminants in drinking water which set the value for lead to not more than 0.05 mg/L based on an assumption about various sources of lead intake and the provisional tolerable weekly intake of 3 mg of lead per adult that was established by Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 1972.
+The World Health Organization (WHO) published the first edition of Guidelines for Drinking-water Quality (GDWQ) in 1984 to replace the 1970 European Standards for Drinking-Water and 1971 International Standards for Drinking-Water.
+The publication recommended the limits of contaminants in drinking water which set the value for lead to not more than 0.05 mg/L based on assumptions about various sources of lead intake and the provisional tolerable weekly intake of 3 mg of lead per adult that was established by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 1972.
 However, no safe levels had been defined.
-In 1986, JECFA updated the provisional tolerable weekly intake level of lead for infants and children to be based on body weights at 25 micrograms of lead per one kilogram of body weight.
+In 1986, JECFA updated the provisional tolerable weekly intake level of lead for infants and children to be based on body weight, at 25 micrograms of lead per kilogram of body weight.
 JECFA reconfirmed this provisional tolerable value and extended the same value to all age groups in 1993.
-When WHO published the second edition of GDWQ in 1996, it based the on the new JECFA value with assumptions that 50% of lead exposure were from drinking water and a 5-kg infant consuming 0.75 liters from bottles per day, and infants are in the most sensitive subgroup.
+When WHO published the second edition of GDWQ in 1996, it based it on the new JECFA value assuming 50% of lead exposure from drinking water and a 5-kg infant consuming 0.75 liters of water from bottles per day, and infants are in the most sensitive subgroup.
 Therefore, WHO established the guideline value of lead concentration in drinking water not to exceed 0.01 mg/L.

 Argentina

-As of early 2020 Argentina sets a standard of 0.05 mg/L based on Resolution no. 523/95-MTSS which is an amendment of law 19587.
+As of early 2020 Argentina has set a standard of 0.05 mg/L based on Resolution no. 523/95-MTSS, which is an amendment of law 19587.

 Australia

-In 2004, Australia lowered lead exposure limit to 0.01 mg/L from 0.05 through the 2004 Australian Drinking Water Guidelines.
+In 2004, Australia lowered the lead exposure limit to 0.01 mg/L from 0.05 through the 2004 Australian Drinking Water Guidelines.
 However, this is a guideline, not a mandatory standard.